chryswoods/siremol.org/chryswoods.com/vector_c++/part1.md

 (`c[i] = a[i] / b[i];`).
 How does the speedup compare?
 How does the speed
 of division compare to addition or multiplication?

+Finally, edit `loop.cpp` to change the size of the arrays (edit the `size` variable).
+Does changing the size affect the speedup of the vectorised loop versus the unvectorised loop?
+Good sizes to try are 1, 2, 4, 128, 256 and 4096.
+Why do you think the size affects the relative speedup?

 ***

 # [Previous](README.md) [Up](README.md) [Next](vectorisation.md)